-Tools > Rule of 40 Calculator
+Tools>Rule of 40 Calculator

-Rule of 40 Calculator
+Rule of 40: Formula, Benchmarks, and Calculator

 Enter your revenue growth rate and profit margin to instantly calculate your Rule of 40 score - and see what it means for your SaaS.